yadavknm/portaldocs/portal-sdk/templates/top-design.md

 * [Filtering](design-patterns-page-filtering.md)

-* Quick Tips on page design
+* Quick tips on page design
     * Pages should be full screen so that we avoid partial pages and avoid horizontal scrolling
     * Content on a page should be constrained to a maximum width of 700px
     * Each page that is displaying data should have a **Refresh** command

-## Design templates. toolkits and resources
+## Design templates, toolkits and resources
 Design templates, toolkits and resources are available so that you can easily create designs that leverage these patterns.

 * [Design templates and toolkits](design-patterns-toolkits.md)